jcook793/retronerd-octopress/source/_posts/2013-02-08-the-world-of-python.markdown

 categories: Python
 ---
 ![](/assets/images/world-of-python.png)
 When I [first started learning Python](http://code.google.com/edu/languages/google-python-class/), I quickly became a fan of the syntax.
 Tuples, dictionaries and list comprehensions are some cool language features that remove a lot of boilerplate.
-But as I waded into existing projects I kept running into environmental concepts like eggs, easy\_install, pip, virtualenv and other scaffolding that have nothing to do with the language per se, but everyone took for granted that I already knew.
+But as I waded into existing projects I kept running into environmental concepts like eggs, easy\_install, pip, virtualenv and other scaffolding that have nothing to do with the language per se, but I needed to know to do anything useful with it.

-But I could find no top-down blog post on this Python ecosystem that I was supposed to already know about.
+However I couldn't find any overview of this Python ecosystem that I was supposed to already know about.

-It’s easy to start mumbling "this Python thing is a disorganized mess", but I recognized that if someone were to walk into a world I already know quite well they would be just as lost.
-A Java newbie might rightly ask what is a classpath?
-What is a JAR?
-An EAR?
-Wait, who declared WAR?
-What the hell is container managed persistence?
-Why would I want to use Ant or Maven or Ivy?
+It's easy to start mumbling "this Python thing is a disorganized mess", but I recognized that if someone were to walk into a world I already know quite well they would be just as lost.
+A Java newbie might rightly ask:

+> What is a classpath?<br/>
+> What is a JAR?<br/>
+> An EAR?<br/>
+> Wait, who declared WAR?<br/>
+> Why would I want to use Ant or Maven or Ivy?<br/>

 So I took a step back and did a survey of the land.
 And here’s what I found.